deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

    --public-address 178.154.226.159
    ```

-3. Continue installing the cluster with options about bastion, enter `y` when asked about the Terraform cache:
+3. Continue installing the cluster by specifying the bastion host data.
+Answer `y` to the question about the Terraform cache:

    ```shell
    dhctl bootstrap --ssh-bastion-host=178.154.226.159 --ssh-bastion-user=yc-user \